SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/02-SOLID-Principles.md

 - Classes should **never** create dependencies themselves
   - they should be received from **external sources**
-- You should **decouple** dependencies through constructor injection
+- We should **decouple** dependencies through constructor injection
-- Your code should be **easier to test**
+- Our code should be **easier to test**

-For additional information visit [Angular's documentation](https://angular.io/guide/dependency-injection).
+For additional information, visit [Angular's documentation](https://angular.io/guide/dependency-injection).

 You can learn more about SOLID principles in JavaScript [here](https://aspiringcraftsman.com/2011/12/08/solid-javascript-single-responsibility-principle/).